romanwixinger/quantum-gates-docs/docs/source/index.rst

 ~~~~~~~~~~

 The :doc:`MrAndersonSimulator <simulators>` can be used to simulate
-a quantum circuit transpiled with Qiskit with a specific noisy gate set.
+a quantum circuit transpiled with Qiskit with a specific
+:doc:`noisy gate set <gates>`.

 Backends
 ~~~~~~~~

-For the computation, we provide
-:doc:`backends <backends>` out of the box, such as the :ref:`efficientbackend` that uses optimized tensor contractions to simulate 20+ qubits with the statevector method.
+For the computation, we provide :doc:`backends <backends>` out of the box, such as the :ref:`efficientbackend` that uses optimized tensor contractions to simulate 20+ qubits with the statevector method.

 Circuits
 ~~~~~~~~

 The simulators can be configured with a :doc:`circuits` class, such as
-:ref:`_efficient_circuit`.
+:ref:`efficient_circuit`.
 This class is responsible for sampling the
 noisy gates.
 The class can be configured with a :doc:`gates` instance and one of
 the :doc:`backends` that executes the statevector simulation.